ElkanHub/ClaryVyb_ChromeExtension/SPEC.md

 ClaryVyb is a Chrome extension designed to help users refine and improve their writing prompts for AI platforms.
 It provides a non-intrusive, on-page widget that allows for quick prompt clarification and simplification without disrupting the user's workflow.

 The core of the extension is a draggable and resizable glassmorphic widget that can be expanded for prompt input or collapsed into a small, floating circle to save space.
+The widget is constrained to the visible screen area, ensuring it is always accessible.

 ---